XCTEQ/XCFit/README.md

 * **YOUR_CUCUMBERISH_TARGET.swift**

 This file is at the base of the target.
-This initiate Cucumberish for project.
+This initiates Cucumberish for the project.
 We need to register all step definitions in this file.

 * **Screens**

-This is groups where we can abstract logic of every screen in the app.
+This is a group where we can abstract the logic for every screen in the app.
 Example file are 'HomeScreen.swift'.

 * **Step_Definitions**

-This groups has all the step definitions related to screen.
+This group has all the step definitions related to screens.
 Example file 'HomeScreenSteps.swift'.
 Once implemented we need to register it in the initialiser file mentioned above.

 * **Common**